Category: Planning

 Continue reading

-10/30/2019 UPDATE: An editable Microsoft Word version is now available for schools to include their school or district logo and contact information.
 The New Hampshire Response Actions guide defines and provides instructions based on standardized language for response actions as used in NH schools.
-Sections include: Clear Hallways Evacuation Scan Lockdown Reverse Evacuation Secure Campus …
+Sections include: Clear Hallways Evacuation Scan Lockdown Reverse Evacuation Secure Campus Shelter-In-Place Drop, Cover and Hold An editable Microsoft Word version is now available for schools to include their school or district logo …

 Continue reading